 View costs using a dashboard and query your audit logs

-Best practice: Create a dashboard to view your billing data so you can make adjustments to your BigQuery usage.
-Also consider streaming your audit logs to BigQuery so you can analyze usage patterns.
+Create a dashboard to view your billing data so you can make adjustments to your DLP API usage.
+Also consider streaming your audit logs to DLP API so you can analyze usage patterns.

-You can export your billing data to BigQuery and visualize it in a tool such as Google Data Studio.
-For a tutorial on creating a billing dasboard, see Visualize GCP Billing using BigQuery and Data Studio.
+You can export your billing data to DLP API and visualize it in a tool such as Google Data Studio.
+For a tutorial on creating a billing dashboard, see Visualize GCP Billing using BigQuery and Data Studio.